OpenNebula/vOneCloud-docs/source/appliance_configuration/control_console.rst

 The initial bootstrap is a configuration wizard which is part of the deployment process of vOneCloud, and it **must** be run.
 During this step the user will be prompted to configure the following aspects:

 * Configure Network
-* Set the root password
+* Set the Linux root password
-* Change the password for oneadmin in OpenNebula
+* Change the password for OpenNebula oneadmin user
-* Configure http proxy

-Note that during this step the `oneadmin` account password will be set, which will be then used to access the vOneCloud Control Panel.

 .. _control_console_basic_configuration: